Real World Productions

-COM FT 505 – Television Production – Hothouse
+COM FT 505 – Television Production – Real World

-The College of Communication at Boston University created Hothouse Productions so that television and film students could learn first hand what it’s like to do business in the real world.
+The College of Communication at Boston University created this course so that television and film students could learn firsthand what it’s like to do business in the real world.
 Operating as a production company for undergraduate and graduate students, students can shed their academic hats for the opportunity to work with clients on market-driven productions.

-From research and development to writing, shooting, and editing, students can hone their creative skills.
+From research and development to writing, shooting, and editing, Real World provides students the opportunity to hone their creative and production skills.

 Behind the Screen

-Here’s a video that Hothouse students made about how Hothouse works.
+Here’s a video that Hothouse students made about how Hothouse, now known as Real World Productions, works.

 Join Us or Hire Us